-This Subject Guide brings together important research resources for Indigenous Studies.
+This guide brings together important research resources for Indigenous Studies.
 These include article databases & journals, major reference works, and other key sources.

 Nau Mai, Haere Mai / Welcome

 Below are the four best places to start searching for academic literature on your topic.
 Explore the tabs along the top for even more options.